Top Tourist Attractions in Spiti Valley: 4 Stunning Places

 From here you can see the beautiful views of the Spiti River.
 This place is considered to be the best for meditation and photography.

-Key Monastery is often regarded as one of the top tourist attractions in Spiti Valley for its history and panoramic views.
+Key Monastery is often regarded as one of the popular places in Spiti Valley for its history and panoramic views.

 2) Chandratal Lake: